 In your circle of friends, there probably are some who you feel most positive around.
-It may be that they have an upbeat attitude or they are good listeners or have a wealth of experience to help you work through challenges.
+It may be that they have an upbeat attitude, are good listeners, or have a wealth of experience to help you work through challenges.
 Spend time with these people who can help recharge you with their positive energy and advice.

 Pursue your Passion